BroadcomMFD/hbjs-vscode-extension/README.md

 ![Execute Primitive](https://broadcommfd.github.io/hbjs-vscode-extension/GIFs/saveSession.gif)

-### Open an Application Explorer Playback session from JSON file
+### Open an Application Explorer Playback Session from JSON file

   - In the VS Code Folders tab, navigate to the saved JSON file.
   - Right-click on the file and choose 'HB.js Commands > Application Explorer Playback'.
 An Application Explorer Playback tab should open.